astravant/digital-garden-jekyll/_notes/daily-notes.md

 # September 11, 2018

-- Core components of making a dream come true: having a clear vision, making actionable goals, leveraging your connections, and getting out of your comfort zone to make that dream come true.
+- Core components of making a dream come true: having a clear vision, making actionable goals, leveraging and building networks, and getting out of your comfort zone to make that dream come true.
 - Take MASSIVE action.
 - Risks aren't that scary once you take them.
 > "I am an old man and have known a great many troubles, but most of them never happened."- Mark Twain